ivy-net/Ivynet/devops/ansible/README.md

 Additionally to content of this folder, Ivynet provides a public role to [install client](https://github.com/ivy-net/ivynet-client-ansible) from the public bucket.

+Finally, Ansible scripts are also present in the [infra](https://github.com/ivy-net/infra) repository.
+Check the [README.md](https://github.com/ivy-net/infra/blob/master/Ansible/README.md) file there.

 # Support scripts

 There is a few shell script helping to run Ivynet Ansible.

-All of them check if Ansible is activated.
+All of them check if Ansible is activated first.
 If not, script will try to load the Python virtual environment located in the  `~/bin/ansible` directory.
 The scripts also load the vault password from the `~/.vault.txt` file.

 ## api1.sh

 The script updates backend services in the production (api1).
-It requires a version for each of 3 services
+It requires a version for each of 3 services:
 ```
 ./api1.sh -b 0.5.5 -i 0.5.5 -s 0.5.0
 ```
 The script applies the `api1.yml` playbook at the `api1` host.
-(It manipulates the `hosts` line in the playbook.)
+(It manipulates the `hosts` line in the playbook to ensure that it configure the right machine.)

 ## api_update.sh